Should I Repot My Pilea? Here’s When You Should Consider It

 Gnats usually hide underneath the leaves, and then they invade the soil.
 If you repot, you will end up carrying the gnats into the new soil.

-Pests could kill your Pilea if left untreated: what you should do is curing the plant.
+Pests could kill your Pilea if left untreated: what you should do is cure the plant.

 Apply either Neem Oil or Silicon Dioxide (also known as diatomaceous earth - a type of powder) for 7 days; both products are organic insecticides that can be found in most garden centers and are perfectly safe.